Flexible home living

 Making space for hobbies

-The nation’s obsession with baking and puzzles continues beyond Lockdowns, while breadmakers sales have also risen (no pun intended).
+The nation’s obsession with baking and puzzles continues, while breadmakers sales have also risen (no pun intended).
 And Britain seems to have caught the sewing bee bug with unprecedented sales of sewing machines.
 Far from being a sign of boredom, the nation’s creative flair is important for mental health and self-care.
 Over 75% of those who picked up a hobby during lockdown said they are going to continue with it and 22% of them are looking to make a more permanent place to practice it at home.

 And of course, the home office